 REVIEW AND PICS BY MARKO SYRJÄLÄ AND ARTO LEHTINEN

-As everyone who was there still recalls, last year’s Tuska wasn’t a highlight experience for bands.
+As everyone, who were there, still recalls, last year’s Tuska wasn’t a highlight experience for bands.
 This was surprising as some killer names on the bill, such as Suicidal Tendencies, Pestilence, My Dying Bride.
 Obviously, last year was some kind of intermission for booking bands to pull more people.
 Thankfully, this year’s Tuska event was completely different.
 The line-up definitely looked more than awesome.
 The legendary Megadeth headlined Sunday, Nevermore on Saturday, and above all, the Canadian guitarist, wizard, and music genius, Devin Townsend.
 Japanese j-rock groups were not seen at Tuska.
 Instead, the death metal bands ruled, such as Obituary, Nile, and domestic bands such as Sotajumala and Torture Killer.
 The festival was an utter success.
 The whole weekend was totally packed….and above all, Megadeth crowned the whole three-day metal inferno.

 Sad but true, Tuska will not be held in the heart of Helsinki in the upcoming years.
 The park of Kaisaniemi will be a construction zone as the whole area will be improved to be better and more enjoyable.
 However, it will be interesting to see how the new area will work for metal bands.
 The upcoming area has proven itself to be a good festival area as there have been a couple of festivals and gigs arranged there so far.
 This is a farewell to the Kaisaniemi park and the current Tuska formation.